 Francine enjoys a continuing dialogue with artists in two dozen countries.
 Her art is displayed in private collections around the world creating a loyal following of clients and friends.

-The pirouettes of light, color, and movement herald Francine’s art in all its forms –oils, alcohol inks, acrylic, digital, watercolor, mixed media, and silk painting.
+The pirouettes of light, color, and movement heralds Francine’s art in all its forms –oils, alcohol inks, acrylic, digital, watercolor, mixed media, and silk painting.
 “The color of light fascinates me.

-There is a dance or a sense of movement about my art.
+There is a dance or a sense of movement in my art.
 In my seascapes, I want people to feel the exact moment when the crest of a wave is just “KAZOW”

 back-lit by the sun – that ‘Yippee!’ when the wave crest itself feels the exhilaration of riding on and returning to, the wave that created it.”